nickjj/ansible-sendy/README.md

 This role will take care of:

-- Create a mysql database and user (use [MariaDB role](https://github.com/nickjj/ansible-mariadb) for DB installation)
+- Create a mysql database and user (use this [MariaDB role](https://github.com/nickjj/ansible-mariadb) for DB installation)
 - Copy your local instance of Sendy to a location of your choosing
 - Set up permissions as expected for the `uploads/` directory
 - Patch `geoip.inc` so you can track e-mails with nginx without getting error 500s